All topics

 Anaphylactic shock

 Anaphylactic shock is the body's reaction to an allergen.
-The most common causes are food, insects (stings) and medications.
 Reactions usually develop within an hour of exposure to the allergen, and can be life-threatening.

 Symptoms usually develop soon after exposure to the allergen.
-Characteristic symptoms can be divided into categories based on the affected organ:
+Characteristic symptoms can be divided into categories depending on the affected organ:

 • Skin and mucous membrane